holistic-web/portfolio-fabricator/README.md

 - have a custom url display the generated website
 - generate a pdf CV from the data provided
 - import / export data from other sources, e.g. linkedIn
+- allow users to receive messages from their website